If you’re using our Server Monitoring Agent, but it isn’t sending any data to our platform, you will see an error like this:

-Here’s a few common things you should look for that may fix the issue:
+Here’s a few common things you should look for which may fix the issue:

 - You can also try running the agent under the ‘root’ user, as described here: https://docs.hetrixtools.com/run-server-monitor-agent-as-root/